MobilXperts/codeofconduct/README.md

-# Code of Conduct
+# MobilXPerts Code of Conduct
-MobilXPerts Code of Conduct
+Do unto others as you would have done to you.